csbde/knowledgetree/docs/README.txt

 KnowledgeTree Document Management System
 ----------------------------------------

-Welcome to KnowledgeTree.
-While it represents a significant improvement to the visible and background components of KnowledgeTree, it is not yet ready for production use.

-It is recommended that you ensure you have backups of anything you put into the beta repository.

 KnowledgeTree 3 is intended to be easier to use for users and administrators (including a new user interface) and also easy for developers to customise it and make plugins for it.